exercism/website-copy/pages/terms_of_service.md

 We try to minimise the amount of personal data we hold, and where we do store and capture personal information, this will be governed by our Privacy Policy and such data will only be used for the purposes it was collected for.

 Knowingly providing false personal information is a breach of these Terms and might result in termination of your account.

+When you delete your account, we erase all the personal details from your account.
+This is an irreversal process, so please be sure before you delete your account.
+Your solutions and any comments made as a mentor will still remain the Platform but will be anonymised.

 ### Advertising and Sponsorship